magicoli/multipass/readme.txt

 === MultiPass (dev) ===
 Contributors: magicoli69
 Donate link: https://magiiic.com/support/MultiPass+Plugin
-Tags: hotel, booking, multi-prestations, multi-resources, woocommerce, ota, pms, booking engine Requires at least: 5.9.0
+Tags: hotel, booking, multi-prestations, multi-services, woocommerce, ota, pms, booking engine Requires at least: 5.9.0
 Tested up to: 6.0.2
-Stable tag: 0.1.1
+Stable tag: 0.1.2
 License: AGPLv3 or later
 License URI: http://www.gnu.org/licenses/agpl-3.0.txt

-Group resources from different sources (WooCommerce, OTA, booking engines...) and manage them as a whole.
+Group services or products sold from different sources (WooCommerce, OTA, booking engines...) and manage them as a whole.

 == Description ==

-Bring orders from several sources together and see them as a single provision of resources.
+Bring orders from several sources together and see them as a single provision of services.

-Particularly useful in lodging facilities, if your business offers other kinds of resources (meals, vehicule rentals, merchandising, local products...) that are not or poorly handled by the main booking engine.
+Particularly useful in lodging facilities, if your business offers other kinds of services (meals, vehicule rentals, merchandising, local products...) that are not or poorly handled by the main booking engine.

-This should also fit well for other kind of resources, needing a more fluid approach than usual e-commerce solutions.
+This should also fit well for other kind of services, needing a more fluid approach than usual e-commerce solutions.

 DISCLAIMER: this is an early-stage development version, updates might include breaking changes until 1.0 release.